elfitron/outfit-oracle/README.md

 - as a fashion blogger, i want to share stylish combinations and tips with my audience.#
 - as someone who often forgets what's in their wardrobe, i want to use outfit oracle to easily remember and visualize my clothing items, enabling me to create outfits without the need to sift through my entire wardrobe each time.

-- **future plans**: save generated outfits to your personal wardrobe collection, organise wardrobes and outfits by ocassion, advanced filtering options, and an inspiration/blog page.

 ## design and colours